 View cost of attendance information for Academic Year 2023-2024

 If you are not already an active Tri-C student, you must first apply to the College.
 If you are interested in more than one health careers program, you must submit a separate health careers application for each program.
 You may only apply to three programs at one time.

 MISSION: The Nuclear Medicine curriculum is to provide high quality learning opportunities to prepare students to be competent entry-level technologists.

 VISION: To incorporate the philosophy of the college which allows a balance between basic science, general education and technical courses so that the student will possess a solid background for future career development.

 What is Nuclear Medicine?

-A Nuclear Medicine Technologist (NMT) is the healthcare professional responsible for performing nuclear medicine examinations which assist the physician in the diagnosis and treatment of various diseases.
-The trained NMT prepares and administers radiopharmaceuticals and performs patient imaging and treatment procedures using a variety radiation detection and imaging devices.
+A Nuclear Medicine Technologist (NMT) is the health care professional responsible for performing nuclear medicine examinations which assist the physician in the diagnosis and treatment of various diseases.
+The trained NMT prepares and administers radiopharmaceuticals and performs patient imaging and treatment procedures using a variety of radiation detection and imaging devices.
 Technologists perform data analysis on the computer and provide patient information and images to the physician.